terminusdb/terminusdb/docs/CONTRIBUTING.md

 ### Important Notes

-⚠️ **stderr vs files:** TerminusDB captures stderr in logs, but file-based logging in `/tmp/` gives more control and easier grepping.
+✅ **Use built-in logging:** Always prefer `log_debug!`, `log_info!`, etc. macros in Rust when you have a `context` parameter.
+They integrate seamlessly with the server's logging system.

+⚠️ **Log levels:** Set `TERMINUSDB_LOG_LEVEL=DEBUG` to see debug messages.
+Default is INFO level.

-⚠️ **Clean up:** Always remove debug logging code before committing unless it's part of a permanent debugging feature.
+⚠️ **Clean up:** Remove debug logging code before committing unless it's part of permanent monitoring/debugging infrastructure.

-⚠️ **Performance:** File I/O in hot paths can slow down execution.
-Use sparingly in production code paths.
+⚠️ **Performance:** Excessive logging in hot paths can impact performance.
+Use INFO+ levels for production code.

 ## Submitting Changes